bobaseva/Fun-Facts-from-Around-the-World-Quiz/README.md

 1. Clicking on the main control buttons brings user to the aimed location
 2. Clicking on the Instructions buttons user was able to make Modal box appear
-3. User was able to make Modal box dissappear by clicking on the appropriate button
+3. User was able to make Modal box disappear by clicking on the appropriate button
-4. User was able to submit his name into the form secton
+4. User was able to submit his name into the form section
 5. Users name appeared later alongside the game
 6. User was presented with the correct countdown timer for the game
 7. User was able to choose the answer and answer box was highlighted red/blue depending if the answer was correct
-8. User recieved his score once the time was out
+8. User received his score once the time was out
 9. User was able to go back to the homepage after he finished the game

 Following devices were used: